csswizardry/csswizardry.github.com/web-performance-back-to-front.md

 optimised for remote delivery.
 Short, focused, and intensive sessions with a clear topic, all recorded for you to keep forever.

-However, day-long video calls are tiring—it’s difficult to stay engaged and it’s easy to lose focus.
-This is the last thing you want when you’re trying to learn.
+However, day-long video calls are tiring.
+It’s difficult to stay engaged and it’s easy to lose focus—this is the last thing you want when you’re trying to learn.
+To combat this, the five sessions are delivered over five consecutive
-To combat this, the five sessions are delivered over five consecutive days: 5× two-hour sessions run across the course of a week.
+days: 5× two-hour sessions run across the course of a week.

 Each day, we meet to take on a new theme, each compartmentalised into its own micro-workshop with very clear confines and remits.
 This means that rather than